Codax2000/comms-library/README.md

 There are a series of blocks that can be connected and used together to simulate a variety of communcations systems, assuming 1D or 2D signal space.
+If necessary, they can also be extended by the user, since each block is actually an abstract class that can therefore be readily extended as necessary.

 This is meant to be a Python library that I can deploy to Anaconda for general use.